tinebeo/stock-web-parser/README.md

 # Stock Parser

-Scrapes dividend data from Yahoo Finance to project annual dividends given a set of tickers (CAN tickers)
+Scrapes dividend data from Yahoo Finance to project annual dividends given a set of tickers (CAD tickers)